waynelinks/webdock/README.md

 ## Getting started

-These instructions will help you run any sub-repository from this project.
+These instructions will help you run any service from this project.

 ### Prerequisites

-To start working with WebDock's repositories you have to install this software:
+To start working with WebDock's services you have to install this software:

 * [Docker Engine](https://docs.docker.com/engine/)
 * [Docker Compose](https://docs.docker.com/compose/)